Acacia murrayana

 Acacia murrayana is a tree in the family Fabaceae.
-It has numerous common names, including sandplain wattle, Murray's wattle, fire wattle, colony wattle and powder bark wattle that is endemic to arid areas in every mainland State except Victoria.
+It has numerous common names, including sandplain wattle, Murray's wattle, fire wattle, colony wattle and powder bark wattle, and is endemic to arid areas in every mainland state except Victoria.

 Description

 Sandplain wattle grows as a tall shrub or small tree typically to a height of 2 to 5 m but can grow as tall as 8 m.
 It is able to form suckers and form dense colonies.
 It has glabrous branchlets that are often covered in a fine white powdery coating giving it frosted appearance.
 Like most Acacia species, it has phyllodes rather than true leaves.
 They are grey or pale green, with a length of 5 to 12 cm and a width of 2 to 7 mm.
 The glabrous and thinly coriaceous phyllodes have a linear to narrowly elliptic shape but are occasionally oblanceolate and have a minute, callous and curved mucro.
 The phyllodes midrib is not prominent and it has obscure lateral nerves that are longitudinally anastomosing.
 In Western Australia it blooms between August and November but it can flower as late as January in other places and produce profuse flower displays a seed crops in favourable conditions.
 The flowers are bright yellow, and held in cylindrical clusters up to eight millimetres in diameter.
 The spherical flower-heads are composed of 25 to 50 densely packed golden to light golden coloured flowers.
 The pods are flat and papery with a length of 5 to 8 cm and a width of up to 1 cm.

 In Australia, its main flowering period is from August to November (this varies upon specific geographic) with pods maturing several months later (November-January).
-During favorable seasons, plants flower profusely and produce heavy pod crops.
+During favourable seasons, plants flower profusely and produce heavy pod crops.

 The species most closely resembles A. pachyacra which has a similar range.
 The most obvious way to distinguish them is that A. pachyacra phyllodes (leaves) are much narrower.

 Taxonomy

 The species was first formally described by the botanist George Bentham in 1864 as part of the work Flora Australiensis.
 It was reclassified as Racosperma murrayanum in 1987 by Leslie Pedley then transferred back to genus Acacia in 2006.

 A. murrayana resembles Acacia dietrichiana but belongs to the A. murrayana group of wattles along with Acacia gelasina, Acacia praelongata, Acacia pachyacra and Acacia subrigida.
 This group of wattles is allied with the Acacia victoriae and Acacia juncifolia groups.

-The specific epithet honours Dr James Patrick Murray who was the collector of the type specimen as he travelled on Howitt's Expedition to Cooper Creek as the surgeon in 1862.
+The specific epithet honours Dr James Patrick Murray who was the collector of the type specimen as he travelled on Howitt's expedition to Cooper Creek as the surgeon in 1862.